• Skip to primary navigation

 3. Pay the required fees.

-A Canadian Architectural Licensing Authority will prescribe application, registration and other fees for a properly authorized extra-jurisdictional firm, practice and individual commensurate with the fees for practices, firms and individuals primarily located within its jurisdiction.
+A Canadian Architectural Licensing Authority (one of the eleven jurisdictions of ROAC) will prescribe application, registration and other fees for a properly authorized extra-jurisdictional firm, practice and individual commensurate with the fees for practices, firms and individuals primarily located within its jurisdiction.
 (This does not apply to firms, practices and individuals seeking temporary or limited licences).

 To apply for licensure/registration in another Canadian jurisdiction, contact that jurisdiction for the applicable forms and fees.